Are

 →

-Cross-tab confusion in multi-request
+Cross-tab confusion in multi-request workflows

 ✅ Chosen — Side Panel via Floating Icon